SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 For [31-EDO](https://en.wikipedia.org/wiki/31_equal_temperament), the table is wider, because two more columns are added: "Double ♯" and "Double ♭".

-For [Just Intonation](https://en.wikipedia.org/wiki/Just_intonation) and [12-EDO](https://en.xen.wiki/w/12edo), I imposed some constraints to keep the chords matching the definition for "valid" chord accepted as modern music term.
+For [Just Intonation](https://en.wikipedia.org/wiki/Just_intonation) and [12-EDO](https://en.xen.wiki/w/12edo), I imposed some constraints to keep the chords matching the definition of a "valid" chord accepted as a modern music term.
 For example, for [12-EDO](https://en.wikipedia.org/wiki/Equal_temperament) there major/minor/diminished/augmented triad is always either present or replaced with sus2 or sus4 — look at the last line:

 ![12-EDO Chord Table](table-12-EDO.png)

 This is not the case for microtonal systems.
-For consistency, generalization and simplification, any subset of notes can be chosen, even the empty set, but no more than one alteration per zone.
-Note that 6th and 7th zones are not united for microtonal systems, because generally there is no [enharmonically equivalent](https://en.wikipedia.org/wiki/Enharmonic) between 6th and 7&minus;; by the same reasons, there are no empty table cells for altered notes.
+For consistency, generalization, and simplification, any subset of notes can be chosen, even the empty set, but no more than one alteration per zone.
+Note that the 6th and 7th zones are not united for microtonal systems, because generally there is no [enharmonically equivalent](https://en.wikipedia.org/wiki/Enharmonic) between 6th and 7&minus;; for the same reasons, there are no empty table cells for altered notes.

 The chord [inversions](https://en.wikipedia.org/wiki/Inversion_(music)) are created by the check boxes "/2" and "/4", which lower notes by one or two octaves.

-The same system of chord selection, based on shared JavaScript code, is used for "big" chromatic lattice keyboard.
+The same system of chord selection, based on shared JavaScript code, is used for the "big" chromatic lattice keyboard.
 Such selection provides the only way to play a chord in one click.

 ### Microtonal Chromatic Lattice

-Basically, the idea of the keyboard structure is based on [Wicki-Hayden layout](https://en.wikipedia.org/wiki/Wicki-Hayden_note_layout), but the geometry is different.
+Basically, the idea of the lattice is based on the [Wicki-Hayden layout](https://en.wikipedia.org/wiki/Wicki-Hayden_note_layout), but the geometry is different.
 Instead of being hexagonal, it is rectangular, which is simpler and better matches the symmetry of the grid of tone relationships.

-The keyboard takes the same share, dimensions and structure as the one offered in the [previous article](https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard).
+The keyboard takes the same share, dimensions, and structure as the one offered in the [previous article](https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard).
 Its *fragment* is shown for [31-EDO](https://en.wikipedia.org/wiki/31_equal_temperament):

 ![Microtonal Chromatic Lattice](keyboard.png)

-The green area is used to play part of the tones using the physical computer keyboard (sorry, modeled based on standard US keyboard layout, without any options; anyone who really needs something else is welcome to address me).
+The green area is used to play part of the tones using the physical computer keyboard (sorry, modeled based on standard US keyboard layout, without any options; anyone who needs something else is welcome to address me).

 The controls are different.
-First of all, one of the three tone systems and four layouts ([12-EDO](https://en.xen.wiki/w/12edo), 12-EDO in [Jankó layout](https://en.wikipedia.org/wiki/Jank%C3%B3_keyboard), [19-EDO](https://en.wikipedia.org/wiki/19_equal_temperament) and [31-EDO](https://en.wikipedia.org/wiki/31_equal_temperament)) can be chosen at any time.
+First of all, one of the three tonal systems and four layouts ([12-EDO](https://en.xen.wiki/w/12edo), 12-EDO in [Jankó layout](https://en.wikipedia.org/wiki/Jank%C3%B3_keyboard), [19-EDO](https://en.wikipedia.org/wiki/19_equal_temperament), and [31-EDO](https://en.wikipedia.org/wiki/31_equal_temperament)) can be chosen at any time.

-Other controls enable optional highlighting of chords (played prefixed with Ctrl+) and chosen from the tables [described above](#special-chord-tables) and chord note marking using the scale degree notation.
+Other controls enable optional highlighting of chords (played prefixed with Ctrl+) that are chosen from the tables [described above](#special-chord-tables) and chord note marking using the scale degree notation.

 First surprising thing is that the tone layout looks nearly identical to that of 12-EDO.
 This layout is very special: 1) it is very suggestive of harmonic relationship between notes; 2) the layouts for different tone systems are "locally identical".
-The differences become apparent, for example, in the attempt to perform [harmonic modulation](https://en.wikipedia.org/wiki/Modulation_%28music%29), which is very easy though, due to chromatic nature of the keyboard.
-How it works?
+The differences become apparent, for example, in the attempt to perform [harmonic modulation](https://en.wikipedia.org/wiki/Modulation_%28music%29), which is very easy though, due to the chromatic nature of the keyboard.
+How does it work?

 Here is how the layout is structured: